Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

-The rods were obviously well used as I struggled to reel mine in on a few occasions.
+The rods were well used as I struggled to reel mine in occasionally.
 But not to get too excited as I wasn’t actually reeling a catch in!
 The fishing sounder was screaming out life underneath us and in went the rods – again, again and again.
 We were losing bait but not a single catch for well over 40 minutes.
-Nibbles yes, catches no. Sara thought we might have had crabs coming after us, especially as we saw one swimming, but these nibbles were certainly not a sign of some good fishing.
+Nibbles yes, catches no. We thought we might have had crabs coming after us, especially as we saw one swimming, but these nibbles were certainly not a sign of some good fishing.
 We were bottom fishing for King George Whiting so this may have well been the case.

 After some more thought and more bait getting lost, Albert pulled up anchor and headed south, a little further away from shore.
 The anchor caught quickly this time and it wasn’t long before Matt, one of the other passengers caught a small Trevalli.
 Too small and it had to go back.
 This was a sure trend for the rest of the trip.

 A few minutes later, we caught our first Whiting and at 35cm, it was a keeper.
 The first one of the trip.
 Along came another, followed by a couple of Leatherjackets on myself and Matt’s rod.
 A few more small Trevalli who paid us a visit before returning to the ocean, as well as a Red Herring and a baby Snapper (who were returned with thoughts in their heads to return with their mum and dad!).